lextoumbourou/consul-formula/README.md

 Not production ready (out of the box).
 Close, but not there just yet.
 To get it working will require a bit of fiddling until I get a chance to test this 100%.
 Sorry, just mad busy right now...

+This module will also use iptables (when OS matches CentOS) to configure the firewall.
+If a ui_public_target is specified, then port 8500 will be open.
+If server_target is specified then 8301 and 8300 will be opened

 ***

 ## Configuration overview